 Have you experienced similar dinnertime- or family mealtime-related woes like our Sprout families did in these Everyday Moments?
-For example, do you like your child to clean his or her plate, or do you allow him or her to share when they feel full?
+For example, do you like your child to clean their plate, or do you allow them to share when they feel full?
 Is your child resistant to trying new foods, or do they want to help with meal preparation?
 What happens when you serve your child a non-preferred meal?